 -

-Cleaning your hands thoroughly before inserting or removing your cup or disc.
+Cleaning your hands thoroughly before inserting or removing your period cup or disc.

 -